Skip to content

 A wassailing celebration at Cotehele, Cornwall | © National Trust Images/Mel Peters

-Wassailing is an annual tradition to bless orchards to ensure a good harvest for the year to come.
-The celebrations involve music, song, dancing and a recognition of what orchards give to us.
-It dates from the Anglo-Saxon era, traditionally taking place on Twelfth Night, but now wassails usually take place between late December and February.
-Find a wassail event near you.
+Wassailing is an annual tradition of blessing orchards to ensure a good harvest for the year to come.
+This Anglo-Saxon celebration, involving music, song and dancing, traditionally took place on Twelfth Night.
+Nowadays, wassails are hosted between late December and February.
+Find a wassail event near you and learn more about this winter ritual.

 Find a wassailing event